 M.O.T Answers The Call, A World War One Exhibition

 M.O.T Answers the Call is a exhibit focusing on the role the community played during the Great War on the home front and those who served in the military.
-This exhibit was unveiled to the public during the 2017 Olde Tyme Peach Festival and is currently on display.
+This exhibit was on display through 2019.

 William D.Willis, Photo-Technician stationed in England during WWII.
 HCA Collection